aaurm867/omtp_assignments/omtp_lecture6/README.md

 ![Frames](frames.svg)

 ## Assignment 3
-An object was spawned near Robot2, the observed coordinates for the object are transformed into world frame.
+An object was spawned near Robot2, the observed coordinates for the object are transformed into gripper frame.
 The code can be found [here](scripts/lecture6_assignment3.py).

 ## Assignment 4
 A python script is written to pick up the spawned object and drop it in the nearest bin.
 The script was written for Robot2.
 The code can be found [here](scripts/lecture6_assignment4.py).